labcodes/django-react-boilerplate/README.EN.md

 $ npm install --save-dev webpack webpack-bundle-tracker
 ```

 The `--save-dev` parameter of the installation command tells NPM those are development dependencies.
-It means that that code isn't part of what will be compiled and sent to the client, it will only be used for building it and therefore only needs to be at the machine used for development.
+It means that the code isn't part of what will be compiled and sent to the client, it will only be used for building it and therefore only needs to be at the machine used for development.

-The `package.json` file now should have received the `devDependencies` key, containing the names and versions of those packages.
+The `package.json` file should have received by now the `devDependencies` key, containing the names and versions of those packages.

 `package.json`
 ```json